-People create the new in order to generate value.Whenever people create something such as a business, product, service, facility, way of working, piece of music or website, they do so in order to generate value.
+People create the new in order to generate value.Whenever people create something such as a business, product, service, facility, piece of music or website, they do so in order to generate value.
 The three main kinds of value are economic value, conceptual value and experienced value.

 Economic value means money, which comes in the form of revenue and profit for a business, and in the shape of donations for a charity.
 But we need to be aware of this: